xcomfan/xcomfan.github.io/pki.md

 ## Public key Infrastructure

-**Public key infrastructure (PKI)** is the umrella term for all of the stuff we need in order to issue, distribute, store, use, verify, revoke, and otherwise manage and interact with certificates and keys.
+**Public key infrastructure (PKI)** is the umbrella term for all of the stuff we need in order to issue, distribute, store, use, verify, revoke, and otherwise manage and interact with certificates and keys.
 In addition to certificates and certificate authorities PKI also includes libraries, cron jobs, protocols, convention, clients, servers, people, processes etc.

 ## Web PKI vs Internal PKI